alxojy/econs-viz/README.md

-# FIT3179 Data Visualisation Assignment 2
+# FIT3179 Vega-Lite visualisation on the global economy

 Simple website to visualise the world economy (GDP) and its effects.